-The €91.8m of investment return for 2022 above relates to returns on shareholder assets.
+The -€49m of investment return for 2023 above relates to returns on shareholder assets.

 The Company uses derivative programs to reduce the equity and currency risk exposures within the Solvency II Balance Sheet.
-For example, under Solvency II, the value of future fund based fees on unit-linked funds is included in the liabilities and will be matched by the market value movement of the derivatives.
-However, the derivative programs increase in-year profit and loss volatility in the financial statements as there is a timing difference between the recognition of asset and liability movements which can create gains/losses in a particular year.
+For example, under Solvency II, the value of future fund-based fees on unit-linked funds is included in the liabilities and will be matched by the market value movement of the derivatives.
+However, the derivative programs increase in-year profit and loss volatility in the financial statements as there is a timing difference between the recognition of asset and liability movements which can create gains / losses in a particular year.
 The market value movement in the value of the derivative assets is recognised in the financial statements immediately but the corresponding change in future fund-based fee income is not recognised until fees are collected from the unit funds over many years into the future.

 The derivative counterparty is another entity within the Zurich Group.
-The Company (loss)/profit after taxation on the derivative programs was €71.5m in 2022 with an equal and opposite impact for the counterparty.
-(The (loss)/profit was (€115.7m) in 2021.)
-This is the main driver of the movement in Shareholder investment return between 2022 and 2021.
+The Company (loss)/profit before tax on the derivative programs was (\in 49.5m) in 2023 with an equal and opposite impact for the counterparty.
+(The (loss)/profit was \in 71.5m in 2022).
+This is the main driver of the movement in Shareholder investment return between 2023 and 2022.
 This impact is due to external equity and currency market movements in the relevant periods.
-The derivative programs are designed to hedge the economic exposure rather than being tailored to an in-year accounting impact as reported in the Financial Statements.
+The derivative programs are designed to hedge the economic exposure rather than being tailored to an in-year accounting impact as reported in the Financial Statements